PSG star Cavani to train this week

 PSG's record goalscorer suffered a hip injury in the win over Bordeaux earlier this month and missed the Champions League last-16 first leg at Manchester United, joining Neymar on the sidelines.

-But the Ligue 1 giant won 2-0 without the star duo at Old Trafford and Cavani is now nearing a return.
+But the Ligue 1 giants won 2-0 without the star duo at Old Trafford and Cavani is now nearing a return.

 The Uruguay international will not be involved against Dijon in the Coupe de France quarter-finals on Tuesday, yet Tuchel is hopeful he might feature in the league this weekend as he rejoins the group for training.